Last Updated on

 I am no exception.

-Many of you have heard me share about navigating my adopted son’s severely volatile behaviors.
-It was our family’s brutal journey with him that led me to a life completely shattered and God rebuilding me into a completely different parent.
-For more about our story through adoption and special needs, start here.
+It was our family’s brutal journey with him that led me to a life completely shattered.
+And then God rebuilding me into a completely different parent and teacher.

 Let me share a story with you.

-Two nights ago, I took my girls out on a little date out for dinner.
-Of course, we all agreed on Mexican… chips and salsa are my jam!
+About a year ago, I took my girls out on a dinner date.
+Of course, we all agreed on Mexican.

 Teen Moodiness to Meltdowns in 30 Seconds Flat